encircled/skom/README.md

 ## Setup

-SKOM offers extension functions for objects implementing `cz.encircled.skom.Convertable` interface:
+SKOM offers extension functions for objects that implement the `cz.encircled.skom.Convertable` interface:

 - `val mapped : To = From(...).mapTo()`
 - `val mapped : List<To> = listOf(From(...)).mapTo()`
 - `val mapped : To = listOf(From1(...), From2(...)).mapManyTo()`

-it uses the instance of SKOM with default configuration, which can be overridden via:
+it uses an instance of SKOM with the default configuration, which can be overridden via:

 ```kotlin
 Extensions.setDefaultMapper(SimpleKotlinObjectMapper {